 The importance of Careers Education is highlighted across the school with relevant careers boards in department areas and a well-stocked, easily accessed careers area in Homebase 5.

-The school’s careers provision is audited every four months using the Careers and Enterprise Compass tracking tool and that the date for the next review is end of October 2021.
+The school’s careers provision is audited every four months using the Careers and Enterprise Compass tracking tool.

 See below for a more comprehensive look at the opportunities and activities on offer throughout the year:

 For further information about careers guidance at The Prescot School or any questions that we may be able to help with please do not hesitate to contact us at the school.

 Mrs J Robinson – Careers Engagement Facilitator – firstname.lastname@example.org

 Mrs C Haigh – Head of Careers – email@example.com